 Empower your inner social justice activist and leader!
 Register now for the 2014 NEA Joint Conference on Concerns of Minorities and Women.
+Deadline to register is May 25.
 Learn more on NEA.org

 Hundreds of thousands of students at more than 8,000 schools are expected to participate in the 19th annual Gay, Lesbian and Straight Education Network (GLSEN) Day of Silence on Friday to raise awareness about the pervasiveness of anti-LGBT name-calling, bullying and harassment in schools.
 Anyone can organize a Day of Silence activity or event, and it [...]